Metric Visualization

 The quality of an object is always calculated and displayed as if the user had privileges to view and edit all relevant data.
 However, hints are only provided for data that the user is allowed to edit.

-Define Completeness Scores
+Define Scores for Completeness Metrics

 For a typical completeness metric setup, in order to view object quality information, completeness scores must be configured on all relevant attributes, references, data containers, and product to classification link types.
 This score determines how much to weigh an element of the object when factoring the object's quality percentage.